 2- Boosting employment diversity

 The LinkedIn report also found there will be a focus on boosting diversity in workforces.
-By automating the screening and hiring process, it is expected that human biases will be eliminated and time limitations reduced.
+By automating the screening process, SMEs can eliminate human bias and reduce time to hire.

 3- Executive talent recruitment

-The report found that 70% of SMEs’ recruitment budgets are spent on recruitment agencies, jobs boards and recruitment tools.
-One key trend identified by the survey is the urge to shift the primary focus of investment to employer branding.
+The report found SME’s spend 70% of their budget on recruitment agencies, jobs boards and recruitment tools.
+One key trend identified by the survey is the urge to shift the primary focus of this investment to employer branding.

 5- A greater focus on company culture and career growth